Find Trade Colleges

 The total student population at Olympian Academy of Cosmetology is 716, which includes 716 full-time undergraduates.
 The school has a student-to-faculty ratio of 18 to 1.

-Roughly 76% of students at Olympian Academy of Cosmetology take out loans to pay for college.
-The average amount of student loans is $6,454 a year.
-The student loan default rate of 3.6% means most graduates are not struggling to pay off their loans.
+76% of Olympian Academy of Cosmetology students take out loans to afford college costs.
+The typical student loan amount is $6,454 a year.
+The school reports a student loan default rate of 3.6% which is much lower than the average rate of 10.8%!

 #7